JonDotsoy/envconfig/README.md

 # envconfig

-Helper to load environment values with formatter 😉.
+Envconfig is a helper zero-dependency module to load environment values with formatter 😉.

 **Features:**